What is a Power of Attorney?

 Durable vs. Non-Durable Powers of Attorney

 A non-durable power of attorney automatically becomes invalid if the principal becomes mentally incapacitated.
-These non-durable documents are intended to be valid for a specific length of time.
+These non-durable documents are meant to be valid for a specific length of time.
 For example, you might want to give your parents access to your bank account or your P.O.
 Box for the duration of your two-week trip abroad.

 On the other hand, durable power of attorney does not go into effect until after a person has become mentally incapable of making his or her own decisions.
 Without valid, durable POA documents, your loved ones may not be able to handle your medical or financial affairs without first going to court to be granted the authority.